BrettHallen/Booklet-PDF-on-MacOS/README.md

 ## The Problem
 The Preview program on (perhaps) macOS 10.14 onwards no longer includes a booklet layout option.<br>

+This includes at least:
 - Preview 11.0 (999.4) on macOS Catalina 10.15.7
 - Preview 11.0 (1113.3.1) on macOS Tahoe 26.2

 On more current macOS versions there is still the option of using (gulp) Adobe Acrobat Reader but this isn't possible on older versions.<br>

 Note that I've found that my venerable Brother HL-5340D printer can no longer print double-sided correctly using the "Generic PCL Laser Printer vers.
-2.3" on macOS 26.2, and Brother stopped provided macOS drivers some time ago.
-Rather than print both sides the same orientation, it keeps flipping the reverse page.<br>
+2.3" on macOS 26.2, and Brother stopped providing macOS drivers some time ago.<br>

+Rather than print both sides the same orientation, it keeps flipping the reverse page.
+I'll need to figure this out.<br>

 ## The Solution
 A Python script using the PyMuPDF library to re-organise the pages into a print-ready format with two A5-sized pages per page.<br>